campuscode/rails-guides-pt-BR/source/form_helpers.md

 <% end %>
 ```

-produces exactly the same output as the previous example.
+produces exactly the same output as our original example.

 Forms to External Resources
 ---------------------------